microsoft/ivy/doc/proving.md

 IVy is intended primarily for the development of distributed systems.
 In this process, we sometimes have to reason about mathematical functions and relations in ways that automated theorem provers can't handle.
-IVy provides facilities for the user to provide the necessary proofs.
+IVy provides facilities for the user to supply the necessary proofs.
 IVy's approach to theorem proving is designed to make maximal use of automated provers.
 We do this by localizing the proof into "isolates".
 Our proof obligations in each isolate are